-Eject a stuck disk from your Mac DVD super drive
+Eject a Stuck Disk from your Mac DVD Super Drive

 A friend of mine that is new to Macs couldn’t figure out how to get a CD to eject, after some frustration he then complained that his MacBook doesn’t have the paperclip hole to forcibly eject a disc from the superdrive.
 After some discussion I realized he’s probably not alone in his confusion of how eject a stuck disk on a Mac, so here’s a few different ways to do it, ranging from easy to more advanced.
 If a disk is still stuck in the drive after these methods have been exhausted, you may have an actual hardware problem.

-Eject a stuck disk from your Mac
+How to Eject a Stuck Disk from a Mac

-3) Drag the disks icon to the Trash bin within the Dock
+3) Drag the disks icon to the Trash bin within the Dock will eject disks as well.

-1) Launch Disk Utility and select the CD/DVD from the sidebar.
+• Launch Disk Utility and select the CD/DVD from the sidebar.
 Click the Eject icon at the top of the Disk Utility screen, it should pop right out.

-2) Launch the Terminal and type following command:
+To do this, launch the Terminal and type following command: